• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Cyperaceae family

-Also called “down rush”, this plant loves wetlands.
+Also called “Duvet Reeds”, this plant loves wetlands.
 In some areas their silks have been used as cotton.

 • THE FIREWEED •